earthlab/earthlab.github.io/_posts/courses/earth-analytics/08-multispectral-remote-sensing-fire/in-class/2017-03-01-fire04-difference-normalized-burn-ratio-vegetation-indices-R.md

 vs .66?

-As scientists, the best way to make sure our classification approaches represent what is actually happening ont he ground in terms of fire severity is to check out the actual conditions on the ground.
+As scientists, the best way to make sure our classification approaches represent what is actually happening on the ground in terms of fire severity is to check out the actual conditions on the ground.
 This process of confirming a value that you get from remote sensing data by checking it on the ground is called validation.

+We discussed ground validation as it applies to lidar data [in week 5 of this course](https://earthdatascience.org/courses/earth-analytics/remote-sensing-uncertainty/).

 ### NBR & water - false positives